Nissan Tiida: First generation (C11; 2004)

 Nissan revealed the C-Note concept car in 2003 to preview the styling of the C11 Tiida.
 It is a concept hatchback based on the same platform of the Renault Mégane.
 The vehicle was unveiled at the 2003 Tokyo Motor Show.

 The Tiida hatchback and the Tiida Latio sedan debuted in Japan in 2004, and in some European countries in 2007.
 It is based on a stretched-wheelbase variant of the Nissan B platform, and was manufactured as a five-door hatchback and a four-door sedan.
 It was sold in North America as Nissan Versa, and in Southeast Asia as the Nissan Latio.
 The C11 sat between the subcompact and compact car classes, acting as an intermediate model between the smaller Micra/March and larger Sylphy and Sentra models within the global Nissan portfolio.

+Nissan initially directed every markets to adopt the Tiida nameplate for the vehicle, despite objections from several markets such as Australia, which insisted using the more well-known Pulsar nameplate.
+The US market ended up choosing a new nameplate, the Versa, which established a precedent for Australia to reuse Pulsar nameplate to the succeeding C12 generation.

 In Japan, the Tiida replaced the Nissan Sunny (B15) in Nissan's lineup as the smallest sedan.
 In North America, it became a new entry-level model below the Sentra; and elsewhere the Tiida tended to occupy the role performed previously by the Nissan Almera/Pulsar/Sentra/Sunny (N16), sold in Japan as the Bluebird Sylphy (G10).
 The G10/N16's successor, the Bluebird Sylphy G11 was not widely sold outside Japan.

 Engines include a 1.5-liter or 1.8-liter four-cylinder engine, the larger of which can be coupled to a six-speed manual transmission.
 There are also two optional dealer packages: the Nismo S-tune Aero Package and Nismo Performance Package.